 Draw a thick black border around the edge of the red, yellow and white spikey shapes and the white cloud with the red dots

 Use your "sticky fixers" to stick the yellow spiked blast shape to the spotted cloud, then the white shape to the yellow and the red on top of the white.
 The two small, smooth shapes don't need a black outline.
 Stick the larger yellow smooth shape on top of the red and then finally stick the small white shape on.

 On your other white piece of card, stick down the strips of red and yellow card, flat against the paper (not using the "sticky fixers") with the pointed end towards the middle.

 Before sticking the cloud and other shapes down, use your blue marker to draw Ben Day dots in a larger cloud shape, being careful not to mark the red and yellow strips.

-Try adding a word to the very top, Lichtenstein used onomatopoeia words like "POP!", "BANG!" and "KA-POW!".
-Draw the letters of your word slightly overlapping, with a thick black line all the way around and when you cut the letters out, make sure they stay attached together so you can use a "sticky fixer" to attach them to the top.
+Try adding a word on top.
+Lichtenstein used onomatopoeic words (words that sound like what they describe) such as "POP!", "BANG!" and "KA-POW!".
+Draw the letters of your word slightly overlapping, with a thick black line all the way around.
+When you cut the letters out, make sure they stay attached so you can use a "sticky fixer" to attach them to the top.

 Since this is a three-dimensional piece, you could use a box frame to display it, or take the glass out of a regular frame, so it looks like it's popping out!